-The Medical Center received \$7,319 of Coronavirus Aid, Relief, and Economic Security (CARES) Act Provider Relief Funds (PRF) administered by the Department of Health and Human Services (HHS).
+During the fiscal year ending June 30, 2020, The Medical Center received \$7,319 of Coronavirus Aid, Relief, and Economic Security (CARES) Act Provider Relief Funds (PRF) administered by the Department of Health and Human Services (HHS).
 The funds are subject to terms and conditions imposed by HHS.
 Among the terms and conditions is a provision that payments will only be used to prevent, prepare for, and respond to coronavirus and shall reimburse the recipient only for healthcare-related expenses or lost revenues that are attributable to coronavirus.
 Recipients may not use the payments to reimburse expenses or losses that have been reimbursed from other sources or that other sources are obligated to reimburse.
-HHS currently has a deadline to incur eligible expenses of June 30, 2021.
-For the year ended June 30, 2020, the Medical Center recognized \$7,319 of PRF revenues that were based on healthcare-expenses attributable to coronavirus and deemed reimbursable by the HHS terms and conditions and guidance available as of the date of the financial statements.
+A deadline to incur eligible expenses of June 30, 2021 was applicable to the Medical Center based on the date the Medical Center received the funds during the year ending June 30, 2020.
+The Medical Center recognized \$7,319 of PRF revenues that were based on healthcare-expenses attributable to coronavirus and deemed reimbursable by the HHS terms and conditions and guidance available as of the date of the financial statements during the year ending June 30, 2020.